bhandariprajwalit60-hue/ECOMMERCE-SALES-DASHBOARD/README.md

 - **Source:** Kaggle
 - **Type:** Public ecommerce sales dataset (random / sample data)
 - **Purpose:** Learning and portfolio demonstration
-- **Note:** This dataset does not represent a real company and is used only for practice.

 ---